Geotab/sdk/src/new.md

 ### DeviceStatusInfoSearch

-Fixed a bug that omitted the `cosestAssetLimit` property when applying `closestAssetLimit` and `resultsLimit` together.
+Fixed a bug that omitted the `closestAssetLimit` property when applying `closestAssetLimit` and `resultsLimit` together.

 ### UserHosRuleSetSearch